EKM Reviews - eCommerce Website Builder Overview

 An eCommerce website builder conceived in a back bedroom, back in 2002, EKM lays claim to fame as the most popular UK eCommerce solution with 1 in 5 eCommerce sites powered by its software and over 30,000 users.

 First a little background.
-Creating an eCommerce solution that worked "in the cloud" back in 2002 was insightful, to say the least.
+Creating an eCommerce solution that worked "in the cloud" back in 2002 was insightful.
 Lemonstand only made a move from server-based licences to what we now call Saas (software as a service) in 2012.
-Shopify was founded in 2004, Bigcommerce in 2009 and while Volusion claims to have been founded in 1999 the earliest recorded website for them is 2004 so EKM could reasonably claim to be the first of its kind.
+Shopify was founded in 2004, Bigcommerce in 2009 and while Volusion claims to have been established in 1999 the earliest recorded website for them is 2004 so EKM could reasonably claim to be the first of its kind.

 CEO and founder Anthony Chesworth received the Daily Mail entrepreneur of the year award in 2010 and has won businessman of the year, eCommerce business of the year and many other plaudits over the 14 years he has run the company.
 He has a personal website, and you can view his LinkedIn profile here.